 The best way to enjoy Key West is by eating at its many great restaurants.
 These ten eateries are located along Duval Street, which runs through the heart of Old Town Key West.

 Which will you go to first?
-I hope you can experience some of these wonderful restaurants and enjoy your time in Key West.
+I hope you can experience some of these wonderful restaurants on Duval Street in Key West and enjoy your time dining out.

 If you found this post helpful, why not save it for later and share it with your friends, don’t forget to sign up for my email list below.